Financial Aid

 President Scholarships for Undergraduate Students

-This merit-based scholarship is available to all new (freshman and transfer) applicants, and admitted students are automatically considered with no separate application is required.
+This merit-based scholarship is available to all incoming (freshman and transfer) admitted students and students are automatically considered at their time of admission with no separate application required.
 Eligibility is based on a combination of factors, including SAT scores and grades.
-Students must maintain a 2.0 institutional cumulative GPA as determined by the Satisfactory Academic Progress Policy to retain eligibility for these scholarships in subsequent years and be enrolled full-time.
+Students must maintain a 2.0 institutional cumulative GPA and meet Satisfactory Academic Progress to retain eligibility for these scholarships in subsequent years and be enrolled full-time (12 credits for undergraduate students, 9 credits for graduate students.)
 If conditions are not met in any year, the scholarship may no longer be renewable.
-President Scholarships are applied toward tuition charges only.
-Therefore, any semester in which tuition charges are covered by another scholarship, third party payment or agency, the President Scholarships will be cancelled for that semester.
-Visit the website at for information on scholarships.
+Students will be notified of this loss via their university email and given an option to appeal.
+President Scholarships can be applied toward tuition charges only.
+If a student has a semester in which tuition charges are covered by another scholarship, third-party payment, or agency, the President's Scholarship will be canceled for that semester.
+Visit the website for information on scholarships.

 WIT Works